close menu

 Located on the east side of the first floor of the Mercer County Courthouse by the elevator.

-Department Contact Person: Sandy Long
+Department Contact Person: Annie Monson

 For immediate emergencies call the Mercer County Sheriff's Department, (309) 582-5194 or 911